 Dickens is saying that in no other novel has he been so exposed or at home.

-What I am saying to you is it's okay to be scared.
-You're not alone.
-It's why we read - and write.
-'Only connect' as E.M Forster put it.
+What I am saying to you is it’s okay to be scared.
+You’re not alone.
+It’s why we read – and write.
+‘Only connect’ as E.M.
+Forster put it.

 It seems to me that the novels which affect us most profoundly have at the heart of the story an injustice visited upon a certain person representative of a segment of society.
-The classics which we visit on the classic course are the best-loved stories appealing to both adults and children and often the main character is being hard done by, through no fault of their own.
-This is a little more than a question of being the 'outsider', it's not a matter of choice but of being marginalised by a society which offers no place.
+The classics which we visit on the Classic Storytelling Class are the best-loved stories appealing to both adults and children and often the main character is being hard done by, through no fault of their own.
+This is a little more than a question of being the ‘outsider’, it’s not a matter of choice but of being marginalised by a society which offers no place.
 The story makes a space in the universe for this person.
-And these stories say to us - when we reach the end of this story and make space for this person, the world gets a little better.
+And these stories say to us: when we reach the end of this story and make space for this person, the world gets a little better.
 Thus the reader and author embark on a charitable expedition to do the right thing and turning the pages, each opens their hearts and creates room there.

-I would ask yourself as a writer - who is being hard done by in this story-world?
+I would ask yourself as a writer: who is being hard done by in this story world?

 When you locate the object of your sympathy, you forge an alliance with the goodwill of the reader and make a joint enterprise based on your humanity.